Marc Anthony Files for Divorce From Shannon De Lima

 Marc Anthony is officially single.

 The "Flor Pálida" singer filed for divorce from Shannon De Lima on Dec.
-16, The Dirty reported Wednesday.
+16, E!
+News confirmed Wednesday.
 In the legal documents, Anthony stated their marriage was "irretrievably broken."

 The couple, who wed in November 2014, have no children together.
 The split is said to be amicable, and Anthony and De Lima have divided up their property in a confidential settlement.